What are your adoption fees?

 How do I apply to adopt?

-Apply with the online application found on the animal’s profile.
+Apply with the online application found on the animal’s profile or go here.

 How long does the application process take?

 The time that approval takes can be dependent on how quickly we are able to confirm your landlord, veterinarian, and reference checks.
 Adoption time is also dependent upon everyone’s schedule for the introduction and home visit.
 Please keep in mind that we are a volunteer run organization so schedules can vary.
 If everything goes as it should, approval takes about 48 hours, and the time from application to adoption can all happen within a week.

 How do I know if the dog that I want is available?

 Each dog is available unless “pending adoption” is listed on their photo/bio.
 We process applications in the order in which they were received, and schedule meet and greets accordingly.
 There is a possibility that the dog is not yet on hold but does have an application in front of yours.